Focinfi/apifaker/README.md

 Rules:

-1. `"resource_name"` string(required), resource name for this api route, you can take it as a table name when using database.
-As a result
+1. `"resource_name"` string(required), resource name for this api route, you can take it as a table name when using database. `apifaker` assumes that resource name is plural.

+1. "`has_many`" array(optional), every element must be a string of one of the other `"resource_name"`, if a resource's has_many is empty:
+    1. The response of `GET /collention/:id` and `GET /collention` will be insert the related resources.
+    2. The `DELETE /collention/:id` will also deleted the related resources.

+1. "`has_one`" array(optional), rules are same as the `"has_many`" except every element must be singular and the response of `GET /collention/:id` and `GET /collention` will be only insert the a first-found object.

 2. `"columns"` array(required), columuns for resource, support `"id" "name"`, `"type"`, `"regexp_pattern"`, `"unique"`
-    1. `"id" "name"` and `"type"` are required.
-    2. `"id"` must be a "number" as the first cloumn.
+    1. `"id"` must be a "number" as the first cloumn.
+    1. Every colmun must has at lest `"name"` and `"type"`.
     3. `"type"` supports: `"boolean" "number" "string" "array" "object"`, these types will be used to check every item data.
     4. `"regexp_pattern"` add regular expression for your string-type column, using internal `regexp` package, you could run `go doc regexp/syntax` to learn all syntax.
     5. `"unique"`: set true(default false) to specify this column should be unique.